umbraco/Umbraco.AuthorizedServices/README.md

 Firstly there's an tree available in the _Settings_ section of the backoffice, called _Authorized Services_.
 The tree shows the list of services based on the details provided in configuration.

 Each tree entry has a management screen where an administrator can authenticate with an app that has been setup with the service.
-The status of each service, in terms of whether the authentication and authorization flow has been completed and an access token stored, is shown on this screen.
+The status of each service, in terms of whether the authentication and authorization flow has been completed and an access token (or API key) stored, is shown on this screen.

 ![Backoffice settings screen](https://2904150615-files.gitbook.io/~/files/v0/b/gitbook-x-prod.appspot.com/o/spaces%2FeCauR3aomRsx2gdckuDO%2Fuploads%2Fgit-blob-d8f49355a2c62920863e5653f7ad97e135fbc7cb%2Fauthorized-services-tree.png?alt=media)